irene2024hub/LITACAPSTONE-PROJECT/README.md

 9. Identify the product with the Highest and Lowest sale by Region?
 10. What are the percentage of total sales by each region?

-Using SQL, write Queries on how to extract key insights based on the following questions.
-* Retrieve the total sales for each product category.
-*  Find the number of sales transactions in each region.
-*  Find the highest-selling product by total sales value.
-* Calculate total revenue per product.
-* Calculate monthly sales totals for the current year.
-* Find the top 5 customers by total purchase amount.
-*  Calculate the percentage of total sales contributed by each region.
-* Identify products with no sales in the last quarter.

 ### MICROSOFT EXCEL INSIGHT